 Ben then went on to do a solo project called "Bendubz" the nickname was given to him originally by Performing Arts Tutor Sophie Turner (who mothered the GRB crew when they were all at Performing Arts and encouraged them to do their best).

 Ben, at 25 has now has released two full length album and one EP.
-His first album 'I Made You Think, You Stole My Love' a pop-rock, alternative album in 2015, he then released 'A Little Hope' EP in 2017 a pop concept record called 'Image of Revolution' and is due for another album this year called 'Bulletproof City' and in September 2017 will be releasing his first Christian Pop album called '1:16'.
+His first album 'I Made You Think, You Stole My Love' a pop-rock, alternative album in 2015, he then released 'A Little Hope' EP in 2017 a pop concept record called 'Image of Revolution' and is due for another album this year called 'Bulletproof City'

 Ben first started politics when he joined Medway Youth Parliament at the age of 13.
 He represented his school New Brompton College (now known as Brompton Acadamey and youth club GYFC (Gillingham Youth For Christ).
 He later became a cabinet member of youth parliament for the Community Issues sub comitee and then represented the youth parliament on the Medway Youth Trust Youth Forum.
 Whilst at the youth forum he became one of the first youth trustees at Medway Youth Trust.

 In 2010 he joined the Liberal Democrats Party and composed and sang one song for them produced by Peter Cook (Acadamy of Rock) and sang on a song called "Democracy" written and produced by Peter Cook.
 It became the 2010 campaign song.
 He later defected from the Liberal Democrats and joined the Labour Party.

 In 2014 during the Rochester & Strood byelection he worked hard campaigning for the Labour candidate Naushabah Khan.
 During the byelection he opposed a far-right anti-Islam movement called Britain First.
 He was exposed on Facebook by the group as a 'Labour Party Thug' and recieved death threats from supporters of the group.